BEAGLE: Behavior-Enforced Agent for Grounded Learner Emulation

 \subsection{Environment}

-The Environment acts as the physical ground truth, enforcing perceptual constraints that prevent the agent from accessing information inconsistent with its current state.

-\paragraph{Observation Filtering.} To simulate the selective attention of novices, we gate feedback based on metacognitive behavior.
-When the agent is in an impulsive \enacting\ state, error traces are redacted, rendering the student blind to the root cause of failure: {\eqsmall } This forces the agent into realistic trial-and-error loops until the symbolic controller transitions it to any other behaviors.
+\textbf{Observation Filtering.} To simulate the selective attention of novices, we gate feedback based on metacognitive behavior.
+When the agent is in an impulsive \enacting\ state, error traces are redacted, rendering the student blind to the root cause of failure: {\eqsmall }